t00/Dapper.SqlGenerator/README.md

         });

 SqlGenerator can pick the correct database adapter based on the IDbConnection type or even optionally by it's connection string to handle selection of schema.

+Project will aim to eventually be fully compatible with Entity Framework Core schema definition.
+To crate mappings for an existing database use the following command:

+    dotnet ef dbcontext scaffold "Server=.\SQLEXPRESS;Database=MyDb;Trusted_Connection=True;" Microsoft.EntityFrameworkCore.SqlServer -o Models

+In the generated schema definitions remove Entity Framework namespaces and initialize SqlGenerator with generated schema:

+    using Dapper.SqlGenerator;
+    using Dapper.SqlGenerator.Extensions;

+    void InitSqlGenerator()
+    {
+        OnModelCreating(DapperSqlGenerator.Configure());
+    }

 There are several table and column name converters available, all written for with realistic scenarios in mind so that there should be no need to use ToTable or HasColumnName specialzations very often.
 Name converters can be joined together in any order to produce the expected outcome.